 SBA 7(a) Loans for Dental Labs

-Dental labs are an approximately $32 billion global industry— and the market is growing larger each year with the increase in oral diseases and a greater need for dental prosthetics for older patients.
-If you own or operate a dental lab, and you’re looking for a source of financing to expand your business, acquire a competitor, or even refinance your business debt, getting SBA financing might be one of your best options.
+If you own or operate a dental lab, and you’re looking for a source of financing to expand your business, acquire a competitor, or even refinance your business debt, getting SBA financing could be one of your best options.

 SBA 7(a) Loans for Dental Laboratories

-Buying out a partner: If your business partner wants to move, retire, or go into a new business altogether, you might want to buy his share in the business— and an SBA 7(a) loan could be a great way to do so.
+If your business partner wants to move, retire, or go into a new business altogether, you might want to buy her share in the business — and an SBA 7(a) loan could be a great way to do so.

 While SBA 7(a) loans are great, they might not be the right choice for every dental lab.
 In particular, larger dental labs, or businesses that actually manufacture dental equipment, might discover that the SBA 504 loan better fits their needs, particularly it they’re looking to purchase real estate to build a new headquarters or manufacturing facility.
 Although SBA 504 loans do permit larger loan amounts than 7(a) loans (up to $5.5 million) and have somewhat lower interest rates, they cannot be used for working capital— which makes 504 loans significantly less versatile.